Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 ### Greenspace percentage

+The `park_pct` function calculates the percentage of park coverage within a specified buffer distance.
+If you do not provide a `greenspace_layer`, the function will retrieve greenspace features from osmdata.
+The retrieved features are selected from categories such as leisure, nature, and land use, following the requirements outlined by Breekveldt:

+In the example below, the percentage of greenspaces is calculated for each address point within a euclidean buffer of a 3-minute walk (with a speed of 5 units and a time of 3 units).
+The greenspace data is obtained from the retrieved OSM data.

 The `park_pct` function gives the percentage of park coverage given a certain buffer.
 If the `greenspace_layer` is not given, the greenspaces will be retrieved using features from [osmdata](https://wiki.openstreetmap.org/wiki/Map_features).
 The features which are retrieved from OSM are found within the leisure, nature and land use categories.
 In line with the work of [Breekveldt](https://github.com/Spatial-Data-Science-and-GEO-AI-Lab/Urban_Greenspace_Accessibility), the features need to adhere to the following requirements;

-- Feature represents an area
+1. The feature represents an area.
-- The area is outdoor,
+2. The area is outdoors.
-- The area is (semi-)publicly available,
+3. The area is (semi-)publicly available.
-- The area is likely to contain trees, grass and/or greenery
+4. The area is likely to contain trees, grass, and/or greenery.
-- The area can reasonably be used for walking or recreational activities
+5. The area can reasonably be used for walking or recreational activities.

-After carefully considering the features in OSM, the following where used (also in line with Breekveldt);
+Based on these criteria, the following features from OSM are used:

 - Allotments
 - Forest
 - Greenfield
 - Village green